ralfyang/docker_cli_dashboard/README.md

 1. update for numbering for align: 1, 2, 3 -> 01, 02, 03

 #### 2017/07/6- update
-1. update for no-use image clean
+1. update for no-use image clean via `reduce` option